How Rapid Opiate Detox Works

 Following an initial medical assessment and history taken by our psychiatrist, the relevant paperwork is completed and sedation can begin within a few hours.

-Sedation continues through days 2 and 3, and your condition is closely monitored to ensure safe levels of consciousness, optimum hydration, etc
+Sedation continues, and your condition is closely monitored to ensure safe levels of consciousness, optimum hydration, etc

 If Naltrexone has been chosen as a post-detox treatment, a small oral dose is administered for the first time on day 4, to eradicate any remaining opiates from the system.
-An additional Naltrexone dose is given on day 5.
+Additional Naltrexone is given as required on a patient by patient basis.

-Following satisfactory assessment by our psychiatrist, the patient is discharged on day 5 into the care of the nominated supervisor, or directly into residential rehab or custom aftercare program as arranged.
+Following satisfactory assessment by our psychiatrist, the patient is discharged after 10 – 14 days into the care of the nominated supervisor, or directly into residential rehab or custom aftercare program as arranged.

 The full detox process is supervised to ensure maximum comfort and safety.
 Aftercare, sponsor, and other arrangements are agreed at the time of admission.